M4X-VOGEL/Clingonia/README.md

 - `move_right`
 - `wait`

 Once an encoding or set of encodings has been developed that produces valid paths in the form of the appropriate `action(...)` output, developers can initialize the program.
+If Clingonia does not offer a particular feature, it must be integrated into your problem-solving LP files.

 <br>